harshnehal1996/ML_OPS/reports/README.md

 > Answer:

 Our code had coverage of 69%.
 Even though Code coverage of 100% sounds nice, because every part of the code was tested, we should not trust the code to be completely bug free.
 To achieve 100% code coverage in bigger project we would probably have to change code parts to invoke certain assertion and artificially improve code coverage without improving code quality.
 In fact these tests could slow down runtime of our program.
-Also if to many changes like this were to happen bugs can appear undetected sooner or later.
+Also if too many changes like this were to happen bugs can appear undetected sooner or later.

 ### Question 9